samber/slog-multi/README.md

 #### Inline middleware

-An "inline middleware" (aka. lambda), is a shortcut to middleware implementation, that hooks a single method and proxies others.
+An "inline middleware" (aka. lambda), is a shortcut to implement middleware, that hooks a single method and proxies others.

 ```go
 // hook `logger.Enabled` method